 In 1492 Queen Isabella expelled the Jews of Spain, the Sephardim, from their beloved homeland in the Iberian Peninsula and many sought refuge in the Ottoman Empire having received a welcoming invitation from Sultan Bayezid II.
 It was here that my ancestors lived and flourished for centuries in a time of great religious tolerance.

-My family has a unique culinary legacy that originated from the Golden Age of Spain and kept alive with the rich and diverse Moorish-Spanish cuisine.
-This cuisine evolved by my forebears who settled in the Mediterranean island of Rhodes and in Mamaris, Turkey.
+My family has a unique culinary legacy that originated from the Golden Age of Spain.
+This diverse Moorish-Spanish cuisine has been kept alive and became enriched with the resettlement of my forebears in the Mediterranean island of Rhodes and Mamaris, Turkey.

 With the introduction of rice to Spain in the 8th Century by the Moors, rice became our preferred grain appearing as an accompaniment to most meals.
 The technique of briefly sautéing soaked rice in olive oil was the basis of our Spanish rice pilafs, (arroz frito).

 A myriad of slow cooked stews and bakes using chickpeas, artichokes and aubergines are an intrinsic part of our everyday meals, as are meatballs, (albondigas), derived from the Moorish-Spain, (al bundo), which are simmered in a fresh tomato sauce.

 The Arabs introduced angel hair noodles to Spain in the 13th Century and the Sephardim have a distinctive way of browning these noodles (fideyos tostados), imparting a nutty taste.
 These noodles can also be simmered with tomato and chicken stock as a tasty accompaniment to many meals.